Mount Oiti

 Conservation And Sustainability

-The silver fir forest of Oiti faces threats from bark beetle outbreaks that have intensified following drought stress, a pattern that is expected to worsen under climate change projections.
+The Greek fir forest of Oiti faces threats from bark beetle outbreaks that have intensified following drought stress, a pattern that is expected to worsen under climate change projections.
 Illegal firewood collection affects the forest margins.
 Overgrazing by livestock on the high plateau degrades alpine meadow vegetation.
 The declining water table in some karst zones affects spring discharge.
 Fire risk has increased with climate change.
 The park management body, with support from EU LIFE funding, has implemented silvicultural treatments to improve forest resilience and reduce pest susceptibility.
 Visitor management improvements aim to concentrate impact on designated trails.